witoong623/movie-recommender-system/README.md

 ### 4. Return recommended movies
 After getting predicted rating for all candidate movies, I sort it based on predicted rating descending order, and return top N movies as recommended results.

+## Running the REST API server

+## How to play with API

+## How to improve the recommender system
+- When a user just start using the system, there isn't enough movie watching history to predict the rating of the movie to recommend to them.
+One can use non-personalized recommender system to recooomend e.g. recommmend popular movie recently.
+The system become hybrid recommender system.